Struggling to Market Your Small Business? Do What Hollywood Does.

 Our reluctant hero Frodo is, through a series of events, entrusted with the immense task of destroying the ring and defeating Sauron.
 As the story progresses, Frodo experiences a string of victories, but then a devastating loss occurs: the loss of a friend and mentor.

 While your business may not have saved Middle Earth from certain doom, you’ve likely experienced at least one of those seven arcs.
-Whatever the situation, there’s a story there to tell — especially if you combine it with one of the following:
+Whatever the situation, there’s a story there to tell.

 Stories often contain the following dramatic elements.
 Highlight just one of them for now: